-To take on an inbound marketing approach, you must first understand what it takes to run a successful inbound marketing campaign.
-An inbound marketing campaign is comprised of multiple bits and pieces working together to accomplish a specific goal.
-That goal may vary by campaign, but should still utilize the same fundamental resources and tools.
+To take on a multifamily inbound marketing approach, you must first understand what it takes to run a successful campaign.
+A campaign is comprised of multiple bits and pieces working together to accomplish a specific goal.
+That goal may vary but should still utilize the same fundamental resources and tools.

-Being fundamentally content focused, people confuse inbound marketing with content marketing, or with operating a blog and running social accounts.
-In reality, inbound marketing is much more complex.
-Inbound marketing utilizes content, but is also reliant on a strategy to target that content and use tools like forms, landing pages, and offers to gather the proper information from visitors and prospects in order to convert them.
+Being fundamentally content-focused, people need clarification on multifamily inbound marketing with content marketing.
+In reality, inbound is much more complex.
+This methodology utilizes content but relies on a strategy to target that content and use tools like forms, landing pages, and offers to gather pertinent information from prospects to convert them.

-What does this mean for your inbound endeavors?
+What does this mean for your multifamily inbound marketing endeavors?
 Potentially nothing.
 Or potentially everything.
-A number of businesses are able to adopt and enact inbound with great success.
-Others try, and end up using an agency, or abandoning inbound altogether.
-The most important factor in your outcome is the level to which you understand and appreciate how complex inbound marketing is, and the amount of time, process, and resources involved in making it successful.
+Several businesses can adopt and enact inbound with great success.
+Others try and end up using an inbound marketing agency or abandoning this process altogether.
+The most important factor in your outcome is the level to which you understand the complexities of this strategy.

-- Bringing an agency onboard to run your inbound marketing means having a team of experts to help guide and execute your inbound strategy, oftentimes meaning less error and higher efficiency.
+- Bringing an inbound marketing agency on board means having a team of experts to help guide and execute your strategy.
+This often means less error and higher efficiency.

-- Hiring a team rather than an individual means having the best of the best to generate and implement your content, including designers, writers, and strategists.
+- Hiring a team rather than an individual means having the best of the best to generate your content, including designers, writers, and strategists.

-- By using a team of experts, you ensure that all knowledge in the field is current and up to date, as are the tools being used.
+- Using a team of experts ensures that all knowledge in the field is current and up to date.

-- Agencies have the perception of being more expensive than in-house marketers.
-In reality, if you require the hiring of a team to implement your marketing strategy, it might be comparable in cost as well.
-However, agency retainers tend to cause sticker-shock.
+- An inbound marketing agency has the perception of being more expensive than in-house marketers.
+In reality, if you require hiring a team to implement your strategy, it might be comparable in cost.
+However, agency retainers tend to cause sticker shock.

-- When working with an agency, possible communication gaps may exist, both in content, as an agency will need time to develop knowledge in your field, and in communicating needs or execution, as they are not in the office with you.
+- When working with an inbound marketing agency, communication gaps may exist.
+An agency will need time to develop knowledge in your field and to execute your needs, as they are away from the office with you.

-- Negotiating project scope can be a challenge, as agencies have to balance your work with the work of other clients.
-This means that when a project is underestimated in hours or the needs evolve, issues may arise with how to fix the issue.
-This can potentially impact the project and/or your costs.
+- Negotiating project scope can be challenging, as agencies must balance their work with other clients.
+This means that issues may arise when a project is underestimated in hours.
+This could impact the project and/or your costs.

-- Agencies require kick-off time to educate themselves on your industry, learn about your company, and ensure that your marketing system is in place.
-This can mean a delay in seeing results.
+- Agencies require kick-off time to educate themselves on your industry.
+They must learn about your company to ensure your marketing system is in place.

 Taking Inbound In-House

-- In-house marketing communication is much simpler and quicker, meaning you won’t have to onboard an agency or worry about passing along the right info.
-Instead the team working on the marketing is local and aware.
+- In-house marketing communication is much simpler and quicker.
+You will not have to onboard an agency or worry about passing along the correct information.
+Instead, the team working on the marketing is local and aware.

-- Using a marketing manager or even a small in-house team means being able to more easily align your marketing strategy with other business efforts.
+- Using a marketing manager or a small in-house team means more easily aligning your strategy with other business efforts.

-- An in-house team may be able to implement strategy more quickly and efficiently because there’s not a learning curve to overcome.
+- An in-house team may be able to implement strategy more quickly because there’s no learning curve.

-- Your team has sole control over strategy, and therefore control over the related decisions, successes, or failures.
+- Your team controls the related decisions, successes, or failures.

-- Inbound marketing takes time to learn, and even more time to perfect.
-This can be difficult for a team starting out.
+- This type of marketing takes time to learn and even more time to perfect.
+This can be difficult for a team to start.

-- Paying a salaried staff may cost as much if not more than a monthly inbound retainer.
+- Paying a salaried staff may cost as much if not more, than a monthly retainer.

-- If key staff members leave, a lot of training is lost, and replacements may not have the same learned depth of knowledge.
+- If key staff members leave, much training is lost, and replacements may have a different knowledge base.

-- Your staff won’t have the same skill depth as professionals to produce top content and design.
+- Your staff will have a different skill depth than professionals to produce top content and design.

-- An in-house team may also be spread too thin, especially starting out.
-Without a full team on board, your in-house department will likely wear multiple hats and roles they may not have skill or expertise in.
+- An in-house team may also be spread too thin, especially starting.
+Without a full team, your in-house department will likely wear multiple hats.

 The Deciding Factor

-If things are looking pretty even to you right about now, that’s because they are.
-For some companies the choice between using an in-house team v. an agency is simple enough based on their needs.
+If things look pretty even to you now, they are.
+Choosing an in-house team vs. an inbound marketing agency is simple enough for some companies based on their needs.
 For others, it’s too early to determine which will work best for their company.
-The best thing to do when choosing?
-Keep in mind your goals, timeline, budget, and plans for scalability to determine which options will meet and continue to support your business.
+What is the best thing to do when choosing?
+Remember your goals, timeline, budget, and plans for scalability to determine which options will meet and support your business.